guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-motivations.md

 Why spend so much time building a program as complex as a compiler?
 Why to do it when there are hundreds of mature programming languages?

-If you are reading this maybe you already have your own reasons, mines are the
+If you are reading this maybe you already have your own reasons, but if you're reading this just out of curiosity and need someone to convince you to do it... here are my main reasons:
-following:

 * It's **fun**.
 * **I don't like black boxes** and a compiler is a big black box that I've been